relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/tasks.md

   {: .info }

 - **Data Disposal:** Responsible for evaluating configured Rules which have data disposal action assigned within the workspace.

-  > Run interval and Max Documents Per Execution should be set using same suggestions as for Rule Evaluation task.
-The Data Disposal task queues up work via the Service Bus framework.
-Trace supports any queueing framework supported by Relativity.
-Data Disposal  tasks are performed by the `Trace Worker Agent`.
-Additional Trace Worker Agents can be added to increase capacity.
-For more information, contact [support@relativity.com](mailto:support@relativity.com).
-  {: .info }

 - **Reporting**: Responsible for generating reports (e.g. state of the system, user actions, etc.) and sending those reports via email